-- 5 Provided that the Council shall not under the provisions of this Condition require the Proprietor or Operator to present the vehicle for inspection and testing on more than two separate occasions during any one period of twelve months. - 6 If the Authorised Officer or police Constable is not satisfied as to the condition of the hackney carriage or private hire vehicle upon completion of the inspection required by Condition 3(b) or Condition 4, as the case may be, he or she may immediately suspend the vehicle licence and the Proprietor or Operator shall forthwith upon being required to do so by the Authorised officer or Constable, cause the licence plate and licence disc to be removed from the hackney carriage or private hire vehicle and handed to the Authorised Officer or Constable who shall retain them until such a time as he is satisfied as to the condition of the hackney carriage or private hire vehicle, whereupon the licence plate will be returned to the Proprietor or Operator. - 7 In addition to the provisions of Conditions 3, 4 or 5 above, the vehicle shall be subject to a mechanical examination every six months which will be conducted at a test station approved by the Council.
+Provided that the Council shall not, under the provisions of this Condition, require the proprietor or operator to present the vehicle for inspection and testing on more than two separate occasions during any one period of twelve months.

-8 Vehicles - General
+- 5. If the authorised officer or police constable is not satisfied as to the condition of the hackney carriage or private hire vehicle upon completion of the inspection required by Condition 3(b) or Condition 4, they may immediately suspend the vehicle licence and the proprietor or operator shall forthwith, upon being required to do so by the authorised officer or police constable, cause the licence plate and licence disc to be removed from the hackney carriage or private hire vehicle and handed to the authorised officer or police constable who shall retain them until such a time as they are satisfied as to the condition of the hackney carriage or private hire vehicle, whereupon the licence plate will be returned to the proprietor or operator. - 6.
+In addition to the provisions of Conditions 3, 4 or 5 above, the vehicle shall be subject to a mechanical examination every six months which will be conducted at a test station approved by the Council.

-- 8.1 The vehicle shall comply with the specification for hackney carriage and private hire vehicles set by the Council. - 8.2 The vehicle shall be kept clean and well maintained in every way fit for public service. - 8.3 The vehicle will only be permitted to carry the number of persons specified on the licence irrespective of whether they are children or not. - 8.4 All vehicles shall be fitted with seatbelts, one for each passenger, plus the driver, which shall be readily accessible for use and maintained in a useable state of repair. - 8.5 The vehicle may only be driven by a person holding a valid Hackney Carriage/Private Hire Drivers Licence issued by this Authority (subject to the exemptions in law). - 8.6 A hackney carriage or private hire vehicle licensed with this Authority may not hold a hackney carriage or private hire vehicle licence with another Authority.
+Vehicles - General

-9 Vehicle Documentation
+- 7. The vehicle shall comply with the specification for hackney carriage and private hire vehicles set by the Council. - 8.
+The vehicle shall be kept clean and well maintained in every way fit for public service. - 9.
+The vehicle will only be permitted to carry the number of persons specified on the licence irrespective of whether they are children or not. - 10.
+All vehicles shall be fitted with seatbelts, one for each passenger, plus the driver, which shall be readily accessible for use and maintained in a useable state of repair. - 11.
+The vehicle may only be driven by a person holding a valid hackney carriage/private hire driver's licence issued by the Authority (subject to the exemptions in law). - 12.
+A hackney carriage or private hire vehicle licensed with the Authority may not hold a hackney carriage or private hire vehicle licence with another Authority. - 13.
+If a vehicle is equipped to tow a trailer it shall not at any time it is licensed as a private hire vehicle or hackney carriage tow any trailer or other vehicle whilst it is carrying fare paying passengers.

-9.1 The Proprietor or Operator shall during the currency of this licence hold a policy of insurance which complies with Part 4 of the road Traffic Act 1988.
+Vehicle Documentation

-- 9.2 The Proprietor or Operator shall produce, when required, the vehicle's registration document, certificate of insurance and Ministry of Transport (MOT) certificate and shall ensure that the vehicle displays a valid Vehicle Excise Licence. - 9.3 Failure to produce such documents within seven days of being so required may result in the suspension of the vehicle licence without notice.
+- 14. (a) The proprietor or operator shall, during the currency of this licence, hold a policy of insurance which complies with Part 4 of the Road Traffic Act 1988. - (b) The proprietor or operator shall produce, when required, the vehicle's registration document, certificate of insurance and Ministry of Transport (MOT) certificate and shall ensure that the vehicle displays a valid Vehicle Excise Licence. - (c) Failure to produce such documents within seven days of being so required may result in the suspension of the vehicle licence without notice.

-10 Advertising on Vehicles
+Advertising on Vehicles